-Helen Achilleos explains how to recognise the signs and deal with the perpetrators
+Helen Achilleos explains how to recognise the signs and offers advice on dealing with a workplace bully

 Workplace bullying is well known, well defined, but is not well understood.
 Bullying can be hard for employers to recognize because the bullying often is done in subtle ways or staff may think it’s part of the ‘culture’ of the workplace.